paolosalvatori/aks-key-vault/jumpstart_drops/microsoft-entra-workload-id/_index.md

 ### Configure Variables

-The first step is setting up the name for a new or existing AKS cluster and Azure Key Vault resource in the [`scripts/00-variables.sh`](../../scripts/00-variables.sh) file, which is included and used by all the scripts in this sample.
+The first step is setting up the name for a new or existing AKS cluster and Azure Key Vault resource in the [`prerequisites/00-variables.sh`](./artifacts/scripts/prerequisites/00-variables.sh) file.

 The `SECRETS` array variable contains a list of secrets to create in the Azure Key Vault resource, while the `VALUES` array contains their values.

 ### Create or Update AKS Cluster

-You can use Bash script, [`01-create-or-update-aks.sh`](../../scripts/prerequisites/01-create-or-update-aks.sh), to create a new AKS cluster with the [az aks create](https://learn.microsoft.com/cli/azure/aks?view=azure-cli-latest#az-aks-create) command.
+You can use Bash script, [`01-create-or-update-aks.sh`](./artifacts/scripts/prerequisites/01-create-or-update-aks.sh), to create a new AKS cluster with the [az aks create](https://learn.microsoft.com/cli/azure/aks?view=azure-cli-latest#az-aks-create) command.
 This script includes the `--enable-oidc-issuer` parameter to enable the [OpenID Connect (OIDC) issuer](https://learn.microsoft.com/azure/aks/use-oidc-issuer) and the `--enable-workload-identity` parameter to enable [Microsoft Entra Workload ID](https://learn.microsoft.com/azure/aks/workload-identity-overview).
 If the AKS cluster already exists, the script updates it to use the OIDC issuer and enable workload identity by calling the [az aks update](https://learn.microsoft.com/cli/azure/aks?view=azure-cli-latest#az-aks-update) command with the same parameters.

 ### Create or Update Key Vault

-You can use Bash script, [`02-create-key-vault-and-secrets.sh`](../../scripts/prerequisites/02-create-key-vault-and-secrets.sh), to create a new [Azure Key Vault](https://learn.microsoft.com/azure/key-vault/general/basic-concepts) if it doesn't already exist, and create a couple of secrets for demonstration purposes.
+You can use Bash script, [`02-create-key-vault-and-secrets.sh`](./artifacts/scripts/prerequisites/02-create-key-vault-and-secrets.sh), to create a new [Azure Key Vault](https://learn.microsoft.com/azure/key-vault/general/basic-concepts) if it doesn't already exist, and create a couple of secrets for demonstration purposes.

 ### Create Managed Identity and Federated Identity Credential

 All the techniques use [Microsoft Entra Workload ID](https://learn.microsoft.com/azure/aks/workload-identity-overview).
 The repository contains a folder for each technique.
-Each folder includes Bash script, [`create-managed-identity.sh`](../../scripts/microsoft-entra-workload-id/01-create-managed-identity.sh).
+Each folder includes Bash script, [`create-managed-identity.sh`](./artifacts/scripts/01-create-managed-identity.sh).

 The Bash script performs the following steps:

-- It sources variables from two files: [`scripts/00-variables.sh`](../../scripts/00-variables.sh) and [`scripts/microsoft-entra-workload-id/00-variables.sh`](../../scripts\microsoft-entra-workload-id\00-variables.sh) .
+- It sources variables from two files: [`prerequisites/00-variables.sh`](./artifacts/scripts/prerequisites/00-variables.sh) and [`scripts/00-variables.sh`](./artifacts/scripts/00-variables.sh) .
 - It checks if the specified resource group exists.
 If not, it creates the resource group.
 - It checks if the specified managed identity exists within the resource group.
 If not, it creates a user-assigned managed identity.
 - It retrieves the `principalId` and `clientId` of the managed identity.